Fare Zone Assignment on Trees: Missing Proofs in

-Before giving a detailed description of the algorithm sketched in Section~\ref{subsec:skeleton}, we extend the algorithm from Section~\ref{sec:singlesource} to \textit{generalized rooted instances}.
-This algorithm serves as a fundamental building block of Algorithm~\ref{alg:skeleton}.
-Compared to a regular rooted instance of \ac{FZA} a \textit{generalized rooted instance} features commodity-specific concave revenue functions $f_i\colon \mathbb{N} \to \mathbb{R}_{\geq 0}$, $i\in [k]$ instead of one common revenue function $f$.
-The algorithm we describe in the following, computes for a fixed solution size $y\in [|E|]$, a revenue-maximizing solution $\cutset$ to a generalized rooted instances on a path subject to the condition that $|\cutset| = y$.
+In \cref{subsec:skeleton} we introduced the problem variant \emph{generalized rooted \ac{FZA} on a path} (GR-FZA).
+Solving instances of this problem is a fundamental component of the sublogarithmic approximation algorithm.
+Recall that compared to a regular rooted instance of \ac{FZA} an instance of GR-FZA features commodity-specific subadditive revenue functions $f_i\colon \mathbb{N} \to \mathbb{R}_{\geq 0}$, $i\in [k]$ instead of one global revenue function $f$.
+The following lemma shows that we can compute a revenue-maximizing solution $\cutset$ to a generalized rooted instance on a path subject to the condition that $|\cutset| = y$ for a fixed solution size $y\in \{1,\ldots,|E|\}$.